begumscakir/begumscakir/README.md

 - 👋 Hi, I’m @begumscakir
-- 👀 I’m currently interested in back-end development and UX design
+- 👀 I’m interested in back-end development and UX design
-- 🌱 I’m learning Java as beginner
+- 🌱 And I’m learning Java as beginner ^^

 <!---